spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - A test pattern with alternating plane bits produces the expected per-dot color sequence in high and low resolution.
+- Completed:
+  - `ega_pixel.v` now loads the panned plane bytes into the shifter and drives subsequent dots from the shifted register state instead of static fetch wires.
+  - Added `ega_pixel_tb.sv` coverage for high-resolution one-bit-per-dot output and low-resolution two-dots-per-source-bit repeat behavior.
+  - `git diff --check` passed.
+  - Quartus Analysis & Elaboration passed with 0 errors and 255 warnings.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-402 - Implement Graphics Horizontal Panning Behavior